leelening/leelening.github.io/_posts/2022-09-07-Shortest-Path-Grid-World.md

+---
-`layout: post
+layout: post
-permalink: /posts/shortest-path
+permalink: /posts/shortestpath
-permalink_name: /shortest-path
+permalink_name: /shortestpath
-title: Find the shortest path from source to destination in a matrix`
+title: Find the shortest path from source to destination in a matrix
+---

 Pseudo code
 ```